-This bunch of happy weirdos saved my sanity in 1970 and gave me a philosophy that, I am proud to say, will last me till I drop dead.
+This bunch of happy weirdos saved my sanity in 1970 when I was forced to escape from Yorkshire in a hurry and a Volkswagon Beetle.
+They gave me a philosophy that, I am proud to say, will last me till I drop dead.
 It also gave me the place where I first played a song in public..

-And finally (so far, anyway), to Macclesfield, the Irish band Kiss the Blarney, the Moss Rose Community Brass Band, more music… for without music, what is there?
+Be all that as it may, here I am in Macclesfield, playing solo guitar and fiddle again round the folk clubs and trombone with the Moss Rose Community Brass Band, for without music, what is there?
 The rest, as someone or other said a few centuries back, is silence.

 And as someone else said, all in all, it’s been jolly good.